Timeline of Occupy Wall Street

 The following is a timeline of Occupy Wall Street (OWS), a protest which began on September 17, 2011 on Wall Street, the financial district of New York City and included the occupation of Zuccotti Park, where protesters established a permanent encampment.
 The Occupy movement splintered after NYC Mayor Bloomberg had police raid the encampment in Zuccotti Park on November 15, 2011.
-The timeline here is limited to this particular protest during this approximate time-frame (ie., September 17 to November 15, 2011).
+The timeline here is limited to this particular protest during this approximate time-frame (e.g., September 17 to November 15, 2011).

 However, the chronology does encompass subsequent events if they are specific to both OWS and Zuccotti Park.
 After November 2011, various events and protests have continued at Zuccotti Park that claim to be associated with OWS.
 But permanent encampments, including extended protests and occupations of Zuccotti Park, are no longer permitted.